ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 * a temporary issue accessing an external resource, such as a yum or git repo
 * a timeout creating a virtual machine to run the tests on

-If either of these issues appear to be the case, you can rerun the Shippable test by:
+If either of these issues appear to be the case, you can rerun the Azure Pipelines test by:

 * adding a comment with ``/rebuild`` (full rebuild) or ``/rebuild_failed`` (rebuild only failed CI nodes) to the PR
 * closing and re-opening the PR (full rebuild)